 How Long Will I go to Jail for Marijuana?

-Of course, the main question people charged with marijuana possession ask is how much jail time.
-As you probably know, it depends on the charges, but jail time is absolutely in play if you have been charged with marijuana possession in the state of Arizona.
+This is one of the most commonly asked questions, and for good reason.
+While recreational marijuana has been legalized in Arizona, you may still find yourself facing jail time if you have an illegal amount in your possession.
 Beyond that, you’re looking at more severe penalties and jail time if the charges against you venture into the manufacturing or distribution areas of the laws.
 Either way, hiring a skilled marijuana defense attorney in Phoenix, AZ, could be key to your jail time outcome.

 Professional License Defense for Marijuana Charges in Phoenix, AZ

 If you’ve been charged with marijuana possession, manufacturing or distribution in the state of Arizona, your professional license may be in jeopardy.
 The laws are a bit tricky and convoluted when it comes to professional license suspension and revocation, as it pertains to a marijuana charge or conviction, so it is critical to obtain legal representation to defend your rights and ensure that you have an experienced marijuana defense attorney available in Phoenix, AZ.

 Schedule a Consultation with a Marijuana Defense Attorney in Phoenix, AZ

 As a law firm that has managed many marijuana crime cases in Phoenix, AZ, Jackson White Law, with its Criminal Defense Department headed by Jeremy Geigle, the most relentless and savvy marijuana crime attorney in Phoenix, AZ.
 He will do the work necessary and grind away to get you a favorable conclusion to your case and defend your rights.
 He will strategize the best plan for your specific charges.
 During your free consultation, he will answer any questions you have and show you that you have a true legal ally during this scary time.

 Call Mr. Geigle now for a free consultation at 602-975-2231.